 - Always be friendly and treat your host and house mates with respect and they will do the same.

 - If a student is found to be smoking or using illegal substances in their accommodation, they will first be issued with a verbal warning.
-If they continue to break this rule, Communicate School has the right to remove the student from the accommodation without a refund.
+If they continue to break this rule, Communicate School has the right to remove the student from the accommodation without a refund and charge a fine to cover any damages.

 INFORMATION ABOUT HOMESTAY ACCOMMODATION